onepremise/Mingle/README.md

 Setup
 ============

 Extract the contents to disk.
-Run the setup.bat script in a command prompt with administrative priveleges.
+Run the setup.bat script in a command prompt with administrative privileges.
 Click on the msys shortcut to open a terminal.

 Installing Packages
 ============